Tradouw Pass, Barrydale, the Little Karoo and the Seven Passes Road – a Road Trip

 Garcia Pass burnt by a fire

-Unfortunately, the dirt roads very often do not have a name but you will just have to follow the roads that are white on Google.
+Unfortunately, the dirt roads are often unnamed, but you will have to follow the white roads on Google Maps.

-We did so for about 30km but then heavy rain pouring since the morning turned them into a muddy mess and we were forced on the N2, which is not totally bad after all, passing through several game reserves where we spotted zebras and antelopes.
+We did so for about 30km, but then heavy rain had been pouring since the morning, turning them into a muddy mess, and we were forced onto the N2, which is not totally bad after all, passing through several game reserves where we spotted zebras and antelopes.

 Mosel Bay is a pretty interesting seaside town, sharply divided into a cozy white area and a chaotic and lively township.